Unicorn vs. Puma vs. Passenger: which app server is right for you?

-The Ruby app server ecosystem has consolidated around three app servers in 2017: Unicorn, Puma, and Passenger 5.
+The Ruby app server ecosystem has consolidated around three app servers: Unicorn, Puma, and Passenger 5.
 What specific problems must an app server solve for Ruby?
 How do you pick the right app server?
-Is there a need for each of these app servers in 2017?
+Is there a need for each of these app servers in 2021?

-In this post I'll cover all of the above, as well as compare and contrast the three leading Ruby app servers.
+In this post, we'll cover all of the above, as well as compare and contrast the three leading Ruby app servers.

 An app server's raw speed is unlikely to be a factor for the vast majority of apps.
 The execution time of your application code, database queries, and HTTP calls likely dwarfs the microsecond or millisecond difference in response times among Ruby's app servers.
 Unicorn, Puma, and Passenger are plenty fast for almost every Ruby app.